Infant Formula Lawsuit – Necrotizing Enterocolitis

 “Leaky” Gut Barrier Common in Preterm Infants, so Foods must be as Safe as Possible

 Leaky gut occurs in preterm infants because the gastrointestinal system has not yet developed.
-Leaky gut occurs when permeability of the gut lining causes toxins and bacteria to “leak” into the bloodstream.
+Leaky gut occurs when the permeability of the immature gut lining in premature infants allows toxins and bacteria to “leak” into the bloodstream.
 Fully-developed intestinal walls in full-term infants work to shield dangerous or harmful elements from entering the body.
-In that same vein, many things deemed safe for full-term infants would be considered harmful for pre-term infants.
+Due to their immature digestive system, many products deemed safe for full-term infants would be considered harmful for pre-term infants.
 Bovine milk-based infant formulas appear to be one of those harmful substances.